yugentan/panels-take-home/README.md

 #### Constraints and details:
 - The algorithm should work for these 3 sets of panel sizes.
 Assume the panels are installed flat on the roof.
-Solar panels sizes (length and width):
+Solar panels sizes (length and width) are:
     - 2m x 1m
     - 2.3m x 1m
     - 1.8m x 0.9m